-In reality it's a spiritual and ethical reflection; might changes are happening and we are either pro or counter-revolutionaries; those no place for fence-sitters.
+In reality it's a spiritual and ethical reflection; mighty changes are happening and we are either pro or counter-revolutionaries; there is no place for fence-sitters.
 History will judge us, and I fear that our offspring are going to curse their forebears.

 56 Groenekloof Rd,